ipea/ipeaData/README.md

 The package has three functions: get_fonts, get_metadata, and get_values.

-get_monts returns data from fonts on IPEDATA. get_metada returns metadata from a serie. get_values returns values from a given serie.
+get_sources returns data from fonts on IPEDATA. get_metadata returns metadata from a serie. ipeadata returns values from a given serie.